 01. HANDLING THE ROUGH

 With less rare gems produced in quantity, the gems are usually cut as calibrated sizes such as an 8mm x 6mm oval.
-With fine-quality rarer gemstones, the size and shape of the rough usually determine the size and shape of the final piece, as the lapidarist will want to lose as little of the gemstone as possible.
+With fine quality rarer gemstones, the size and shape of the rough usually determine the shape and size of the final piece, as the lapidarist will want to lose as little of the gemstone as possible.

 02. PLANNING THE CUT

 This stage of the process is critical.
-The lapidarist needs to consider the shape of the rough and any inclusions before cutting begins; any bad inclusions need to be removed, and any colour banding or 'zoning' (colour variations within the gem) will affect the orientation of the table.
+The lapidarist needs to consider the shape of the rough and any inclusions before cutting begins.
+Any bad inclusions need to be removed, color banding, or 'zoning' (color variations within the gem), will affect the orientation of the table.
 The cutter will then decide how to orientate the cut – where the table sits and where the pavilion will be (see diagram at the top of page).